paoloserra/MeerKATHI-docs/sphinx/_build/html/_sources/manual/workers/image_HI/index.rst.txt

   *float*, *optional*

   Default scale of a pixel in arcsec.
-Default is 7.